Image from XKCD

 The Berean Archive is run like an open source software project.
 The whole site (all code and articles) is hosted on GitHub and we use pull requests to accept additions, improvements, and corrections.
 See the contributing guidelines for details.

 All original content on the Berean Archive is placed under the CC0 "Public Domain" license and is published on GitHub.
-This means you can take this article's code and content and do whatever you want with it.
+This means you can take an article's code and content and do whatever you want with it.
 If you're not happy with how we run things, you can even clone the entire website as your own and charge people to access it.
 Although in these cases you'll have to make sure you either have permission to use any third party content (such as images) or they fall under fair use.

 Although that'd be silly because we already publish it for free.
 Yet legally we'd have no recourse against you.
 And you may run into trouble with other people if your use of third party stuff no longer falls under fair use.

-I am not a lawyer and this is not legal advice.
+I''m not a lawyer and this is not legal advice.
 Even though it is, it's actually not.